xwmx/nb/README.md

 [example:1] Title One
 ```

-Notebook command names are also available in tab completion:
+Scoped notebook commands are also available in tab completion:

 ```bash
 > nb exa<tab>